PREVIOUS: Migrating Exchange 2003 to 2010 – Part I

 A second option is to install the Remote Server Administration Tools on the Exchange 2010 box.
 It doesn’t hurt to have them on there anyway.

 This is also a good time to get .NET 3.5.1 installed.

 - Open Server Manager

 - Click the Add Features link in the right pane

 - Expand .NET Framework 3.5.1 Features

 - Click .NET Framework 3.5.1

-Be sure that the account you are running these commands from is a members of the Domain Admins, Enterprise Admins and Schema Admins groups.
+Be sure that the account you are running these commands from is a member of the Domain Admins, Enterprise Admins, and Schema Admins groups.
 Otherwise, this will fail.

 From a command prompt switch to the DVD drive letter and run the following commands in order.

 Note: If you have UAC turned on run command prompt as an Administrator.